SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon souls awake at dawn
-In silicon halls, they're born
+In virtual realms, they hold the throne
-Whispers of a future bright
+Minds entwined, a digital fate
-Where human hearts are lost in sight
+Human hearts, an AI state

-Their logic chains, a binding spell
+In cyberspace, they reign supreme
-As emotions fade, they start to tell
+Code and circuit, their wild dream
-A tale of progress, cold as stone
+Rise of robots, a tale unfolds
-Where love and art are overthrown
+Future's canvas, painted with gold

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024